 (iii) Making pertinent records available at the meeting (i.e. a current report, within 3 months)

-Involvement of the Child’s Pediatrician or Primary Care Physician in the IFSP
+Involvement of the Child’s Primary Health Care Provider with the IFSP

 Connecticut General Statute 17a-248e(c) currently requires that the IFSP be developed in consultation with the child’s pediatrician or primary care physician.
 The lead agency interprets pediatrician or primary care physician to include APRNs and PAs as the scope of their practice has changed since the law was written.
 The name of the clinic may be used in the case where no primary health care provider (PCHP) can be identified.